Ayush2966/Chrome-Extensions/README.md

 # Chrome-Extensions
 Hello geeks, this repository contains some useful chrome extension made by me.
-If you like them, then don't forget to give my repo a star.⭐
+If you like them, then don't forget to give my repo a star⭐.

 ## How to install them locally?
 1. Download the extension files from the Realeases section (source code) zip.